cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - idS: The server identity.
 This is typically a domain name, e.g., example.com.
   See {{SecIdentities}} for information about this identity.

-Applications MUST include skU and pkU in each `Credentials` structure.
+Applications MUST include skU and pkS in each `Credentials` structure.
 The other extensions are optional.

 Each public and private key value is an opaque byte string, specific to the AKE